-Housing Opportunities Commission of Montgomery County is a public housing agency in Kensington, Maryland that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of May 21st, 2019, Housing Opportunities Commission of Montgomery County has 2 waiting lists that are open now or opening soon.
+Housing Opportunities Commission of Montgomery County is a Public Housing Agency in Kensington, Maryland that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of July 22nd, 2019, Housing Opportunities Commission of Montgomery County has 2 waiting lists that are open now or opening soon.

 The Housing Opportunities Commission of Montgomery County Housing Choice Voucher Waiting List is open indefinitely.
 The Public Housing Waiting List is open indefinitely.